amoh-godwin/Articulae/mds/educative/layouts/stackLayout.md

 ## Attached properties

 All of the properties can be set/changed dynamically, so there is an attached property that lets you know if the item is the one currently displayed, the property `isCurrentItem`.
-In the code below you can see that it has been used in line 31.
+In the code below you can see that it has been used in **line 31**.

 ```qml
 import QtQuick